LeanKit-Labs/autohost/README.md

  * `host.http.static( url, filePath )`

 Keep in mind - most of the features you'll want to add beyond what autohost provides can probably be accomplished via middleware.

+### Route prefixes
+Autohost's config provides two optional arguments you can use to control the HTTP routes that get created on your behalf.

+#### apiPrefix
+By default autohost places all resource action routes behind `/api` to prevent any collisions with static routes.
+You can remove this entirely by providing an empty string or simply change it so something else.

+	Note: a `urlPrefix` will always precede this if one has been supplied.

+#### urlPrefix
+In the rare event that you are using a reverse proxy in front of autohost that is routing requests from a path segment to your autohost service, you can use a urlPrefix to ensure that whatever leading path from the original url causes a redirection to your autohost service aligns with the routes supplied to express.

+__Example__
+You have a public HTTP endpoint that directs traffic to your primary application (`http://yourco.io`).
+You want to reverse proxy any request sent to the path `http://yourco.io/special/` to an interal application.
+The challenge is that all your static resources (html, css, js) that contain paths would normally expect that they could use absolute paths when referencing api routes or other static resources. ( examples: `/css/style.css`, `/js/lib/jquery.min.js`, `/api/thingy/10`) The problem is that the browser will make these requests which will be directed to your original application server since they don't begin with the `/special` path segment that is activating the reverse proxy to begin with.
+This will cause you to either activate routes in the original application (which will be incorrect) _or_ get a bunch of 404s back from your front-end application.

+While you could simple prefix all of your absolute URLs in static resources with `/special' (in this example), this will cause your application to be unusable without a reverse proxy sitting in front of it since the browser would be making requests to a route that doesn't exist and nothing is there to intercept and strip away the `/special` path prefix.
+This makes integration testing and local development unecessarily painful.

+The solution is to use `urlPrefix` set to 'special' and to either write all your URLs in static resources with the prefix (meh) OR use a build step that will find absolute paths in your static files and prefix them for you.
+Autohost will automatically apply this prefix to all routes in your service so that requests from the proxy align with the routes defined in your application consistently.
+This results in an application that remains usable outside of the reverse proxy and can even be built and deployed with different path prefixes (or no prefixes).

 ## Web Socket Transport
 Autohost supports two socket libraries - socket.io for browser clients and websocket-node for programmatic/server clients.